Free Money from the Government

-All of the websites we reference are government sites.
-They are not affiliated in any way with commercial websites that offer grant information, and often for a fee.
-If you have received information stating you qualify for a "free grant," view the consumer alert on free grants from the Federal Trade Commission (FTC).
+If you receive information stating you qualify for a "free grant," it's probably a scam.
+Get information from the Federal Trade Commission (FTC) so you can better recognize and avoid grant scams.
 If you have been a victim of a grant scam, you can file a complaint with the FTC.

 Contact your state consumer protection office if you have purchased a book or paid a fee to get grant information and are not satisfied.

 Learn about the types of federal loans, how to find them, and how to qualify.